 Note: T = Transmissivity ( gpd/ft); Q/s = Specific Capacity (gpm/ft)

 A new well will start to lose Specific Capacity as soon as it starts pumping.
 The rate of decline will vary from well to well, a good record tracking system will allow declines performance to be tracked so that an optimal schedule for well rehabilitation can be established.
-The Specific Capacity of the well can be tracked, along with other important measurements, using a series of Key Performance Indicators (KPI) that allow easy recognition of well performance trends through a series of time series graphs.
+The Specific Capacity of the well can be tracked, along with other important measurements, using a series of Key Performance Indicators (KPI) that allow easy recognition of well performance trends through a series of time-series graphs.

-A decline in Specific Capacity occurs when the well’s screen, filter pack, or the formation adjacent to the well becomes plugged from physical processes (sand bridges, silt, and clay particles), chemical processes (mineral incrustations), or biological processes (biofouling).
+A decline in Specific Capacity occurs when the well’s screen, filter pack, or the formation adjacent to the well become plugged from physical processes (sand bridges, silt, and clay particles), chemical processes (mineral incrustations), or biological processes (biofouling).
 Rehabilitation is performed to remove these blockages and restore the well’s Specific Capacity and improve the well’s efficiency.
 There are both short-term and long-term declines in Specific Capacity over the normal life span of a well.
-Short-term declines are caused by the plugging as a result of one or more physical, chemical or biological process and may be partially reversed with well rehabilitation efforts.
+Short-term declines are caused by the plugging as a result of one or more physical, chemical or biological processes and may be partially reversed with well rehabilitation efforts.
 However, the causes of the plugging can generally not be removed completely resulting in a chronic, long-term decline in Specific Capacity over the life of the well until Specific Capacity reaches the point where a replacement well is needed (see graph).

 Other Factors Affecting Specific Capacity